Power-law Solutions from Heterotic Strings: STZ on Half-flat Manifold

 where $J\equiv \left\{j_{\bar{P}\bar{R}\bar{S}} C^{\bar{P}}C^{\bar{R}}C^{\bar{S}} + j_{PRS} D^P D^R D^S\right\}$, and we have only included terms that are linear in the flux and torsion parameters in $V_{\alpha'}$.

-\subsection{Accelerating Power-law Solutions}
+\subsubsection{Accelerating Power-law Solutions}

-The $\alpha'$ correction adds three new terms with two new $\vec \alpha$ vectors to the potential but still we get the same scale factor as before: $P=\nicefrac{1}{2}.$ So, in principle we can have only generic scaling solution.
+The $\alpha'$ correction adds three new terms with two new $\vec \alpha$ vectors to the potential but still we get the same scale factor as before: $P=1.$ So we get only generic scaling solutions.